Stuffed Cabbage Rolls

 Table of contents

-As someone who grew up in Eastern Europe, I take this recipe seriously, just like Italians know their pasta, I know my cabbage rolls.
-They should be tender yet crisp, hearty, but also succulent, flavorful and filling.
+As someone who grew up in Eastern Europe, I take this recipe seriously.
+Just like Italians know their pasta, I know my cabbage rolls.
+They should be tender yet crisp, hearty, succulent, flavorful, and filling.
+This delicious and filling dinner also freezes well, so you can meal plan and prepare it in advance.

 Why you will love this recipe